alexanderthunt/ProjectOne/README.md

 # Break
 If there has already been 5 successful requests for planets by name, the service layer will return a planet with a null name to the contoller layer.
 When the contoller layer detects the planet has a null name, it will return a 500 response entity.

-This is my method of simulating a request that breaks and sends 500 codes.

 # Visual
 ## Broken
 ### Broken Planet Controller